-The Early Vote Center is open during regular business hours, with extended weekday and weekend hours available near Election Day.
-All Minneapolis voters can cast a ballot at this location.
+Both the Minneapolis Early Vote Center and the Hennepin County Government Center will be open during regular business hours, with extended weekday and weekend hours available near Election Day.
+All Minneapolis voters can cast a ballot at these locations.

-Note: The Early Vote Center will not be open on Indigenous People's Day, October 11 or Election Day, November 2.
+Note: The Early Vote Center will not be open on Independence Day, July 4, Indigenous People's Day, October 10 or Election Day, November 8.